maxludden/supergene-v2/books/book04/md/chapter-1371.md

 Nan Litian then shouted, “Nonsense!
 How can you be a friend of the vice-president?”

 Han Sen was incredibly angry over his mistreatment, and now, he’d had enough.
-He responded, “F*ck you!
-You keep saying I’m a motherf*cking traitor, but do you know who’s heir I am?”
+He responded, “Fuck you!
+You keep saying I’m a motherfucking traitor, but do you know who’s heir I am?”

 “You are holding the relic; you are Han Jinzhi’s heir, so who else?”
 Nan Litian continued to attack as he spoke.